 Market risk represents the risk of loss that may impact the consolidated financial position, results of operations or cash flows of the Company.
 The Company is exposed to market risk associated with changes in interest rates.
 The Company's revolving credit facility bears interest at variable rates and, therefore, the Company is subject to increases and decreases in interest expense on its variable rate debt resulting from fluctuations in interest rates.
-There have been no changes in interest rates that would have a material impact on the company for the year ended December 31, 2005.
+There have been no changes in interest rates that would have a material impact on the consolidated financial position, results of operations or cash flows of the Company for the year ended December 31, 2005.